A Speculative GLRT-Backed Approach for Robust Deep Learning-Based Array Processing: Performance Evaluation

-For our DL architecture, we consider a convolutional neural network (CNN).
-Specifically, we trained two separate CNNs for each of the two inference tasks investigated: binary signal detection and multi-class DoA estimation.
+The GLRT was implemented using using $k=10$ and $k=750$ for signal detection and DoA, respectively.
+For DL, we implement a convolutional neural network (CNN) for the DL implementation of each classification task.
 Both networks were trained with the Adam optimizer, categorical cross-entropy loss, a learning rate of 0.001, and a mini-batch size of 32.
 These values were determined by performing a grid-search over the hyper-parameters.
-The detection network was trained for a fixed number of epochs, while the DoA network incorporated early stopping, learning-rate reduction on plateau, and model checkpointing in an attempt to mitigate overfitting.
-A 20\% validation split was used for monitoring convergence.
-The architectures of the binary detection CNN and the DoA CNN are given in Table~\ref{tab:cnn_architecture_binary} and Table \ref{tab:cnn_architecture_doa}, respectively.
-The DoA estimation CNN was designed to accommodate the higher dimensionality and spatial structure of the covariance input.
+The architecture of each CNN is given in Table~\ref{tab:cnn_architecture_binary} and Table \ref{tab:cnn_architecture_doa}, respectively.